DigitalGenius/genius-chat-widget-sdk-ios/README.md

 ## Overview

 This SDK enables the DigitalGenius Chat Widget to be embedded anywhere inside an iOS app.
-This is UIKit based SDK and requires minimal setup.
+The SDK requires minimal setup.
 Please refer `Demo.xcworkspace` for an example.

 A DigitalGenius Customer Success Manager will provide you with a `widgetId`, `env` and `scriptVersion` before getting started.
 Please see the `Integrating SDK to your project` section for details on how to integrate following settings into an iOS app using the SDK.

+Please note - this SDK is designed to work for both - UIKit and SwiftUI apps.
+Originally developed using **UIKit** with custumizable SiwftUI wrapper for flexibility on user end.
+For more details on SwiftUI usage, please refer to [SwiftUI](# SwiftUI) documentation section.

 ## Installation